MaximilianMeiler/ink/README.md

 # Inscryption Online
-A remake of (parts of) Daniel Mullens' game *[Inscryption](https://store.steampowered.com/app/1092790/Inscryption/)* for a player-vs-player setting.
+A remake of (parts of) Daniel Mullins' game *[Inscryption](https://store.steampowered.com/app/1092790/Inscryption/)* for a player-vs-player setting.
 Players build up decks of cards to face off using increasingly ridiculous strategies and combos.

 ## Playing
 A hosted version of the game can currently be found at [https://ink-seven.vercel.app/](https://ink-seven.vercel.app/) (url subject to change).
 This should have full functionality.
 If you want to instead run the code locally for development purposes, follow the following steps: